DangerousPrototypes/BusPirate5-docs-firmware/docs/introduction.md

 ## FCC compliance statement
 This device complies with part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

+## CE compliance
+The Bus Pirate has been lab tested to comply with European CE requirements.